モロッコ

 • Morocco - Agafay

-• Agafay Agafay is a rocky desert near Marrakech, characterized by a simple and desolate landscape that differs from the Sahara.
+• Agafay Agafay is a rocky desert near Marrakech, offering a rustic and desolate landscape distinct from the Sahara.

-In the dry hilly areas, you can experience the grandeur of the land through camel rides and activities.
+In the dry hilly terrain you can experience the grandeur of the land through camel rides and activities.

-It is a perfect spot for a half-day trip to enjoy nature, easily accessible from the city, where you can enjoy camel rides and desert experiences.
+It is a perfect spot for a half-day excursion from the city to enjoy nature, including camel rides and desert experiences.
 [English Guide]

 • Attachment Image from Itinerary Row: 67578 Attachment Image from Itinerary Row: 67578 Attachment Image from Itinerary Row: 67578